Amazon ECS Capacity Providers for EC2 instances

 Deploying the stacks with SAM

-Use SAM CLI to deploy the stacks with a command like this:
+Use SAM CLI to deploy everything with a command like this:

 sam deploy \